 Read this section if you do not have Base SAS software on the network client, but you want to use the point-and-click convenience of a Web page to query SPD Server tables from any browser-enabled client on the network.
-You must have SPD Server tables available for use, htmSQL loaded and configured on a UNIX or Windows operating system, and Scalable Performance Data Servers and SPD snet servers running.
+You must have SPD Server tables available for use, htmSQL loaded and configured on a UNIX or Windows operating system, and SPD Server and SPD Server running.